saharama/saharama.github.io/essays/intro.md

 ## Introduction
 Aloha, my name is Matthew Sahara.
 This essay serves to tell a little about my professional interests and how they relate to software engineering techniques and concepts stressed in this class.

 I am majoring in Electrical Engineering in the Electro-Physics track.
 ICS314 fulfills my Engineering Breadth and Writing Intensive academic requirements.
-My peers in the Computer Science department recommended this class to me because
+My peers in the Computer Science department recommended this class to me.

 ## Interests